 A. Family Office Exchange (FOX) is the world’s first peer to peer network for ultra wealthy families and is the leading authority related to families of substantial wealth.
-With more than 20 years of experience, and a staff of 40 people based in Chicago, New York, and London, FOX is a thought leader in the areas of family governance, family office strategy, and family philanthropic endeavors.
+With more than 25 years of experience, and a staff of 40 people based in Chicago, New York, San Francisco, Madrid, Spain, and Sydney, Australia, FOX is a thought leader in the areas of family governance, family office strategy, and family philanthropic endeavors.

 A. Sara Hamilton founded FOX in 1989 to provide objective information and advice on family wealth, family leadership, and different pathways available to sustain wealth across generations.
 True to this original vision, FOX strives to address new challenges and to provide insights on current trends and issues regarding investing, philanthropy, and owner education.
 As an advocate for wealth owners, FOX provides leadership in the private wealth field, helping to shape the industry and develop standards of performance for leading advisors.
 Helping members preserve and enhance their true family wealth by providing education, insights, and peer exchange is the sole focus of FOX.